kazuemasaki/fullstack-solution-template-for-agentcore/scripts/README.md

 ### Frontend Deployment

-- `deploy-frontend.sh` - Complete frontend deployment with automatic dependency management and config generation.
-Calls the `post-deploy.py` script below automatically, and will run `npm` commands as needed.

-### Configuration Generation

-_(You will not need to run this manually)_

-- `post-deploy.py` - Generates `aws-exports.json` from stack outputs
+- `deploy-frontend.py` - Cross-platform frontend deployment script (works on Windows, Mac, Linux).
+  Uses only Python standard library and AWS CLI.
+Handles dependency management and config generation.

 The script creates `frontend/public/aws-exports.json` with the following structure.
 This information is read by the React application to configure Cognito Authentication.
 If any of this is incorrect,